Where Were U in '92?

 Where Were U In '92? is the debut studio album by British electronic producer Zomby, released in 2008 by Werk Discs.

+Background

 The album's title refers to the opening line from the M.I.A. song "XR2" and is a homage to the rave scene of the early 1990s, reflected by Zomby's mixture of his usual chiptune-inflected UK garage style with the more upbeat, rave stylings of breakbeat house.
 Zomby used equipment from the period, such as the Akai S2000 sampler and Atari ST computer.

+Critical reception

+Rick Anderson of AllMusic stated, "this batch of tracks would have sounded distinctly strange at any rave of the period."
+Nate Patrin of Pitchfork described the album as "a history lesson, a depiction of a musical timeline that folds in on itself, and a revival that works because it approaches its subject with the idea that it simply evolved instead of died."